dbalouek/ChoreoMicroservices/README.md

 - getZip function takes 500ms
 - getWeather function takes 300ms
 - tweet function takes 100ms

-To prevent the functions from going cold and resulting in a minute or two wait, there is a cron job which runs a simple awake function to keep the functions hot.
+- dependencies and global variables add on which result in a minute or two wait